Addie ModelSecondary students aged 12-14 in maroon sweatshirts conducting science experiments with test tubes, guided by a teacher

 The model requires considerable time and financial investments, including the involvement of a dedicated instructional design team, the development of instructional materials, and the implementation of evaluation measures.
 This can be a barrier for organisations with limited resources, ultimately restricting their ability to effectively implement the ADDIE model.

 In addition, the ADDIE model has been criticised for its insufficient focus on user experience.
-Although the model focuses on designing clear learning objectives and effective instructional strategies, it may not sufficiently prioritise creating engaging and interactive instruction.
-Instructional materials developed using the ADDIE model can be uninteresting and unengaging, which can reduce learner motivation and learning outcomes.
+Although the model focuses on designing clear learning objectives and targeted teaching strategies, it may not sufficiently prioritise creating engaging and interactive instruction.
+Instructional materials developed using the ADDIE model can be uninteresting and unengaging, which can reduce learner motivation and student achievement.

 While the ADDIE model offers a systematic and structured approach to instructional design, it is important to recognise its disadvantages.
 Its linear process may not accommodate complex learning needs, it is resource-intensive, which may make it unfeasible for smaller organisations, and it may not sufficiently prioritise creating engaging instruction.